MARCOS1996/udptools/README.md

         configuration/get <component> // To request config
         <component>/configuration <updated_config in json format> // To receive the response

-This components listens on the /configuration/# topic, where the rest of components will request their more updated configuration
+This components listens on the 'configuration' topic, where the rest of components will request their more updated configuration

 The database is not ready yet and the component controller sends a hardcoded config.